devtz007/cyber_security/best_security_practice/secure_domain_hosting_config_cloudflare_github/README.md

 ## Notes

 - Cloudflare Universal SSL automatically manages certificates for your domain.
-- DNS only for the CNAME `www` avoids SSL issues with GitHub Pages.
+- DNS only for the A and CNAME `www` avoids SSL issues with GitHub Pages.
 - Proxying the root domain through Cloudflare enables performance and security benefits.
 - Enforcing HTTPS on both GitHub and Cloudflare ensures end-to-end encryption.
 - Redirects maintain URL paths and query parameters for SEO and user experience.